 - What factors lead to the determination of spousal support?

 The court will examine numerous factors, including the length of the marriage, the age of the parties, the earning potential of the parties, the needs of the parties, and the health of the parties.
 Contact our firm for a more exhaustive list (there are 14 factors) and a free copy of Mr. Barberi’s book discussing divorce and spousal support considerations.

-If you have questions regarding spousal support and alimony, we encourage you to contact Barberi Law.
+If you have questions regarding spousal support and alimony, we encourage you to contact the legal team at Barberi Law.
 We will send you a free copy of Mr. Barberi’s book detailing several of the most common questions and concerns that other clients have had.
 If you would like to schedule a consultation to discuss your specific situation, call (989) 546-7124, or complete our online contact form.Contact Us Today!